What Does the Bible Say About Ego?

 10. Proverbs 27:2 – “Let another praise you, and not your own mouth; a stranger, and not your own lips.”
 This verse advises against self-praise, a common manifestation of ego, and encourages allowing others to recognize your worth instead.

-See also What Does the Bible Say About Moving Forward?
+See also What Does the Bible Say About When Jesus Was Born?

 These verses collectively paint a picture of how the Bible addresses ego.
 It’s clear that an inflated sense of self is seen as a path to downfall.
 Humility, on the other hand, is consistently upheld as a virtue.
 The Bible teaches that strength and greatness come not from elevating oneself, but from serving and uplifting others.
 This perspective challenges the modern notion that ego is synonymous with success, instead offering a path of humility as the way to true fulfillment and divine favor.